Bob Starr (wrestler): Mid-Eastern Wrestling Federation (1991–1994)

 That same year, he also formed a successful tag team with Lucifer called The Hollywood Hunks.
 The team toured the Mid-Atlantic circuit capturing the ECWA Tag Team Championship in August 1993 which they held until dropping the belts to Ace Darling & Kid Flash two years later.
-In late-September 1994, he made a brief return to the WWF teaming with Chris Canyon to take on Shawn Michaels & Diesel on the September 26th edition of Monday Night Raw.
+In late September 1994, he made a brief return to the WWF teaming with Chris Canyon to take on Shawn Michaels & Diesel on the September 26th edition of Monday Night Raw.
 He followed this up with back-to-back appearances for WWF house shows in Upstate New York later aired on television.
 Starr wrestled in a tag team match with Barry Horowitz against The Headshrinkers (Fatu & Samu) at the Mid-Hudson Civic Center on September 27 and, in a singles match, against Adam Bomb at the Westchester County Center the following night.
 This was his last year touring for the company.

 In November, he and Lucifer defeated The Goodfellows (Romeo Valentino & Dino Casanova) for the MEWF Tag Team Championship.
 Their MEWF tag title reign, however, lasted only a brief time as they were defeated by Road Warrior Hawk and Ultimate Comet in Catonsville days later.
 He also wrestled bouts against Mike Khoury and Doink the Clown during this time facing Doink and Dink in a mixed tag team match at the end of the year.

 World Championship Wrestling (1991–1995)

-Though Starr competed for both WCW and the WWF during the 1990s, because of its closer vicinity to Maryland and "open-door policy", he remained largely loyal to WCW and was featured on virtually all of its television programing with the exception of WCW Thunder.
+Though Starr competed for both WCW and the WWF during the 1990s, because of its closer vicinity to Maryland and "open-door policy", he remained largely loyal to WCW and was featured on virtually all of its television programming with the exception of WCW Thunder.
 His initial attempts to be hired by the company, however, were ignored.
 He was later advised to contact Jody Hamilton at the Power Plant for bookings with the company.
-According to Starr, he left Hamilton a message every day "for at least two weeks" until he finally received a reply and eventually allowed to wrestle for the promotion.
+According to Starr, he left Hamilton a message every day "for at least two weeks" until he finally received a reply and was eventually allowed to wrestle for the promotion.
 One of his first matches for WCW was against Big Van Vader immediately following his losing the WCW World Heavyweight Championship to Ron Simmons in Baltimore.
 Vader, allegedly upset that he had lost the title, wrestled stiff in his match against Starr battering him so hard that he thought his "eardrums would burst".